kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 - [Mutual TLS (mTLS)](https://istio.io/docs/concepts/security/#mutual-tls-authentication) is enabled cluster-wide in a STRICT mode.
 - Global tracing is set to use the Zipkin installation provided by Kyma.
 - Ingress Gateway is expanded to handle ports `80` and `443` for local Kyma deployments.
-- DestinationRules are created by default, which disables mTLS for the `kubernetes.default.svc.cluster.local` service.
-In local (Minikube) installation mTLS is also disabled for
+- In local (Minikube) installation there is a DestinationRule that disables mTLS for `istio-ingressgateway.istio-system.svc.cluster.local` service.
-`istio-ingressgateway.istio-system.svc.cluster.local` service.
 - The `istio-sidecar-injector` Mutating Webhook Configuration is patched to exclude Gardener resources in the kube-system namespace and the timeout is set to 10 seconds.
 - All Istio components have decreased resource requests and limits.